Manually install Istio

 In a production-level Gloo Mesh Enterprise setup, you might want to automatically generate, store, and manage the required certificates outside of Gloo Mesh, such as by using Amazon Certificate Manager (ACM).
 For Istio, you must be able to sign intermediate CA certificates in your Gloo Mesh setup so that each Istio deployment can issue certificates to workload pods in its mesh.
 For more information, see Certificate management.

 To manage the complexity of upgrading Istio and to prevent downtime, the deployment profiles for the control plane and gateways in the installation steps include revisions.
-When you need to upgrade to a newer Istio version, you can use the Istio operator to update the revisions for both the control plane and gateways in a blue/green upgrade model.
+When you need to upgrade to a newer Istio version, you can deploy separate Helm releases for the newer control plane and gateway revisions in a canary upgrade model.

 For more information, see Upgrading Istio.